<

 American Alpine Institute

-All six operators are AMGA-accredited and NPS-permitted — those are the editorial floors that the regulatory environment enforces.
-The meaningful differentiators are guide-to-client ratio, base location, and operator culture.
-Guide ratio matters most for summit probability and individual attention: a 1:2 ratio (RMI premium) means materially more guide attention per climber than a 1:3 ratio (most other operators).
-Base location matters for pre-expedition logistics: Talkeetna-based operators (AMS, Mountain Trip’s Alaska arm) have shorter approach logistics than Lower 48-based operators (Alpine Ascents, RMI, Mountain Madness, AAI).
-Pricing correlates more with guide ratio and brand than with operational quality on the mountain itself — a $9,750 expedition with American Alpine Institute meets the same NPS safety standards as a $13,950 expedition with Alpine Ascents.
+All six are AMGA-accredited and NPS-permitted — those are the floors the regulatory environment enforces.
+The meaningful differentiators are guide ratio, base location and operator culture.
+Guide ratio matters most for summit probability and attention: a 1:2 ratio (RMI premium) means materially more guide attention than 1:3 (most operators).
+Talkeetna-based operators have shorter approach logistics than Lower-48 ones.
+Pricing correlates more with guide ratio and brand than with on-mountain quality — a $9,750 AAI expedition meets the same NPS standards as a $13,950 Alpine Ascents one.

-Every operator profiled below holds an active NPS concessionaire permit and AMGA accreditation.
-The differences are in guide ratio, teaching culture, accelerated-program flexibility, and broader peak portfolio.
+Every operator below holds an active NPS concessionaire permit and AMGA accreditation.
+The differences are in guide ratio, teaching culture, accelerated-program flexibility and peak portfolio.

 Alpine Ascents International